A Modern Perspective on Calculus-Based Introductory Physics

 Volume 2: Electric & Magnetic Interactions

 Electric and Magnetic Interactions builds on the atomic nature of matter and the treatment of electric force and energy in Modern Mechanics with the addition of the field concept, Maxwell's equations, and the role of electrons in conductors and insulators.
 A thorough treatment of the effects of fields on atomic matter makes it possible to unify the analysis of electrostatics and circuits.
-The climax is the classical interaction of light and matter, followed by a discussion of the contrast between this wave picture and the photon picture developed in Modern Mechanics.
+The climax is the classical interaction of light and matter.

 For students taking M&I E&M without M&I mechanics